TedHusted/awake/awake.md/awake.md

 Leto: How did we lose our ability to reproduce naturally?

-Idisi: Your ancestors made changes to their DNA to artificially extend their  lifespans.
-An unexpected consequence is that after a few generations the Vanir  species became increasingly infertile.
+Idisi: Long ago, the Vanir species made changes to their DNA to artificially extend their lifespans.
+An unexpected consequence was that after a few generations the Vanir  became increasingly infertile.
 Evolution took a heavy price for longevity.
 It is now rare for a Vanir to be able to reproduce without assistance.

 As Idisi speaks, the hologram illustrates their words in a seamless animation.